julianlam/feps/fep/8c13/fep-8c13.md

 recipients.

-The Context Authority **MAY** rewrite `to`/`cc` to make forwarded deliveries conform to the current Thread Policy, including when:

-- the Thread Policy changed since the sender last observed the root object, or
+The Context Authority **MAY** rewrite `to`/`cc` to make forwarded deliveries conform to the current Thread Policy, including when the Thread Policy changed since the sender last observed the root object.
-- the sender used older addressing that is not more permissive than the current Thread Policy.

-If the sender's addressing is more permissive than the current Thread Policy, the activity **MUST** be rejected.
+If the sender's Effective Addressing contains entries not authorized under the current Thread Policy, the Context Authority **MUST** forward the activity with its filtered addressing, or reject it if the filtered addressing is empty, per Address Filtering in the [Reply Visibility Rules](#reply-visibility-rules).

 When forwarding an embedded-object activity, rewiring **MUST** be applied consistently: